-No other categories of ethnicity are relevant for the Company and the Company only has two of the senior positions on its Board specified by the Listing Rules, being the positions of chair and senior independent director.
-As an externally managed investment company with no executive directors, the Company does not have the remaining senior positions on its board, specifically it does not have either a chief executive or a chief financial officer.
+As an externally managed investment company with no executive directors, the Company does not have all the senior positions on its Board referenced in the UK Listing Rules, specifically it does not have either a chief executive or a chief financial officer.
+Accordingly, the Company only has two of these senior positions on its Board, being the positions of chair and senior independent director.